Agent installation guide

 - Keep the common configuration in the YAML file so it can be placed in the base image.

-- Use environmental variables for authentication and application-specific settings.
+- Use environment variables for authentication and application-specific settings.

 This approach keeps a core set of configurations in the YAML file.
-These can be added to a base image and overridden by environmental variables when needed.
+These can be added to a base image and overridden by environment variables when needed.

 To do this: